In Poker and Personal Finance, Here’s How a Small Sample Can Ruin You

 Long-time readers know that I enjoy poker and value its many embedded money lessons.
 I have been part of a home game for years, and I have taken my shot in the big dance in Las Vegas-the World Series of Poker’s Main Event.

 What does this have to do with financial literacy?
 Plenty.
 But I want to focus here on a simple lesson we often talk about in our home game: Don’t be fooled by a small sample.

-Young savers and investors would do well to understand the pitfalls of small sample size.
-Inexperienced people are especially prone to interpreting a successful outcome as validation of a particular decision or strategy—even though the outcome may have occurred against long odds.
+Young savers and investors would do well to understand the pitfalls of a small sample size.
+In fact, before planning to put their foot forward in these online tournaments they might do the necessary required research (probably, this guide can help if you are looking for the same), talk to experts, and then only may give their best.
+However, when it comes to inexperienced people, they are especially prone to interpreting a successful outcome as validation of a particular decision or strategy-even though the outcome may have occurred against long odds.